Life at Upper School

 The life of an Upper School student

-All students at the Upper School live at the School, in either our newly refurbished boarding houses in Pimlico or in our 3rd Year accommodation at Jebsen House.
+All students at the Upper School live at the School, either at Aud Jebsen Hall, our boarding house in Pimlico or in our 3rd Year accommodation at Jebsen House in Covent Garden.

 The houses provide a safe and supervised environment where students can begin to learn the key life skills that will prepare them for working in a ballet company.

 In addition to developing dancers for international companies, The Royal Ballet School has produced many successful choreographers.
-Upper School students learn choreography and develop their own work, taking part in choreographic competitions such as the Ursula Moreton Choreographic Award.
+Upper School students learn choreography and develop their own work, taking part in choreographic programmes such as the Ursula Moreton Emerging Choreographer.

 There are short mid-morning and afternoon breaks and a lunch break in the middle of the day when students can relax in their common room, venture out into Covent Garden, or get a meal at the Royal Opera House staff canteen.

-Upper School students also study for A levels and for a BA in Classical Ballet and Dance Performance.
-This three-year degree programme, accredited by the University of Roehampton, offers students the unique opportunity to train and study a structured dance and academic programme which not only equips students for a career in the world of dance but also presents a pathway for further study.
+Upper School students study for a BA in Classical Ballet and Dance Performance.
+This three-year degree programme, accredited by the University of Roehampton, offers students the unique opportunity to train and study a structured dance and academic programme which not only equips them for a career in the world of dance but also presents a pathway for further study.

 As the career of a dancer can be shorter than some other professions, students are introduced to the idea of planning for a career after dance.
 We do this in partnership with Dancers’ Career Development, who hold workshops and talks at the Upper School.